 Marshall Robinson, Ph.D.

-Dr. Robinson has been in the field of mental health for nearly twenty years.
+Dr. Robinson has been in the field of mental health for over twenty years.
 He has worked extensively with people who are grappling with medical diagnoses, PTSD, trauma, depression, anxiety, and major life changes.

 Dr. Robinson earned his undergraduate degree, with Honors, from Brown University.
 He also earned a Master's Degree in Professional Writing from the University of Southern California, and then a second Master's Degree and a Doctorate in Clinical Psychology from the University of Rhode Island.